 Years passed and no details, let alone adventure books, about it emerged.
 Finally ICE released their Grey Mountains campaign book but alas- no further detail on Uthrael Beoac!
-And then ICE lost the rights to Middle Earth –Arghh!!!
+And then ICE lost the rights to Middle Earth –arghh!!!

-At that point I decided I would stop searching for what someone else had created and instead, detail the mysterious mountain valley the way I imagined it.
+At that point I decided to stop searching for what someone else had created and instead, detail the mysterious mountain valley the way I imagined it.
 Using the background hints provided by MERP, plus ideas from the Middle Earth Role Playing Wiki et al, I have outlined the history (and prehistory) of the valley, general adventuring locations, and some adventure plot-lines all in a rough imitation of the MERP format.